How do I get a free library card when you are closed for the Pandemic?!

-If you are a Jaffrey resident, own property, or work or attend school in Jaffrey, you are eligible for a free library card.
+If you are a Jaffrey or Sharon resident, own property, or work or attend school in Jaffrey, you are eligible for a free library card.
 Bring a current photo ID with up-to-date address and, if you are not a resident of Jaffrey, proof of local employment or your school ID.
 If you are a new resident and your photo ID does not have the current address, you may bring in other proof of local residence such as a pay stub, utility bill, or rental agreement.
 (Please see our Circulation policy)

-I am not a Jaffrey resident.
+I am not a Jaffrey or Sharon resident.
 Can I still get a card?

 Yes!
 If you own property, or work or attend school in Jaffrey, you are eligible for a free library card.
 If you vacation in Jaffrey or live in a nearby town, you may register for a single user, non-resident library card at a cost of $30 for six (6) months or $60 for a full year.
 A household (multi-user) non-resident card is $75 for a year, and we offer a senior discount of only $30 per year for anyone over the age of 65.

 How old do you need to be to get a library card?

 You must be five (5) years or older to register for a library card.
 Children ages 5 - 12 require a signed registration by a parent or guardian.
 (Please see our Circulation Policy)

 Do I need to bring my children with me to sign them up for library cards?

 Yes, we ask that your children be present when registering for their own cards.

 Can I sign up my grandchild for a library card?